Professional Girl Wrestling Association

-The Professional Girl Wrestling Association (PGWA) is an America women's professional wrestling promotion.
+The Professional Girl Wrestling Association (PGWA) is an American women's professional wrestling promotion.
 The aim of the PGWA is to preserve and promote "Old School" Women's professional wrestling.
 Based in North Carolina, the organization frequently sponsors matches and whole cards in the Mid-Atlantic and Mid-South states, as well as in Mexico and the United Kingdom through partnerships with other regional promotions.
 From its founding in 1992 until her death in mid-2008, the Commissioner of the PGWA was Penny Banner.

 Purpose

 The company sets up wrestling matches for independent female wrestlers—wrestlers that are not signed to a major company—video tapes the matches and sells them to help promote their careers.
 Because the women do not sign exclusive contracts, they are free to wrestle in other promotions or major wrestling companies.
 Unlike many female-only wrestling organizations, PGWA does not overly emphasize the sexuality of the female wrestlers, nor does it promote them as "eye-candy", but rather stresses their skills and ability.

 PGWA matches tend to run 15 to 30 minutes, as opposed to the usual 5 to 10 minutes often allotted female wrestlers by promoters.
 This allows wrestlers to display a full range of their abilities, rather than having to focus on a few key moves in the short span of time their match allows.